nikiwlan/BA-Deepfake-Detection-Utils/Datasets/preprocess_datasets/README.md

 ### RealForensics

 1. **Detect 68 Landmarks of the Videos**:
     I decided to use [face-alignement](https://github.com/1adrianb/face-alignment) to detect landmarks of videos.
-I added an additional script `detect68landmarks/detect_videos` to save all the video landmarks in one .npy file as required.
+I adapted the detect script for video landmarks detection, it can be found in `detect68landmarks/detect_videos`, made to save all video landmarks in a .npy file as needed.

 3. **Directory structure for landmarks, videos, and cropped faces:**